FreimanVS/restaurants-project/README.md

         If it is after 11:00 then it is too late, vote can't be changed
 -------------------------------------------------------------------------

 To initialize database you need to start FillingDatabase class from sql package of this project.
-After that your H2DB will be ready to work.
+After that your MYSQL will be ready to work.
+Firsty you need to login by "admin":"admin" with a Basic Auth and open '/api/v1/roles' POST to initialize roles.
 You can also register new users using '/api/v1/users POST'.
 Username and password that you fill in a Basic Auth form will be save into database.
 Any of them will automatically have a role 'user'.
 There is the only one user with a role 'admin' using username: "admin" and password: "admin".